The Financy Women’s Index powered by Data Digger is a quarterly publication which was first launched on International Women’s Day 2017.

-It is the first and only Australian economic index that acts as a progress benchmark for working women.
+It is the only economic index that tracks the working-life progress of Australian women.

 The Index aggregates five years of data analysis from six key indicators; tertiary education outcomes, workforce participation, wage disparity, superannuation progress and company board representation.